phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/group/doc-groups-members-roles.md

 ![Screenshot](../../../img/group/addRole1.png)

+**Note**
-**Note** The students and teachers roles are selected by default in the sundayschool groups.
+- The students and teachers roles are selected by default in the sundayschool groups, you can't change them.